stefanoborini/book-modelviewcontroller/02-mvc-variations/index.md

 we saw how Traditional MVC is outdated within the context of modern UI development.
-New patterns have emerged, built around fundamental MVC concepts and nomenclature, but with additional tricks, extensions and alternative design choices to satisfy modern requirements, such as the following:
+New patterns have emerged, built around fundamental MVC concepts and nomenclature, but with additional tricks, extensions and alternative design choices to shorten development time and satisfy modern UI requirements, such as the following:

    - a modal dialog must allow changing values, but revert them when the Cancel button is pressed.